Bob Phalen

-Bob Phalen is an American politician from Montana.
-He is a Republican member of the Montana House of Representatives for district 36.
+Bob Phalen is an American politician in the Montana Senate.
+He was a Republican member of the Montana House of Representatives for district 36.

 Bob Phalen is also a farmer from eastern Montana.
+He is a member of the Montana Freedom Caucus.

+In 2025, Phalen introduced a resolution which called for the U.S. Supreme Court to overturn Obergefell v.
+Hodges and define marriage as between a man and a woman.